vollmerf/trifabplot/README.md

 # PGRPlot
-Program for plotting triangular fabric (PGR or Vollmer) plots from eigenvalues of orientation tensors of directional data.
-Additional files include example data files used in Vollmer 2002.
+MATLAB script for plotting triangular fabric (PGR or Vollmer) plots from eigenvalues of orientation tensors of directional data based on algorithms presented in Vollmer (1989, 1990, 2020).
+Additional files include example data files used in Vollmer (2020).

 ---